kmangwiro/The-UBERMENSCH/README.md

 # The-UBERMENSCH
-The meaning is giving your life meaning, its all upto you
+The meaning of life is giving your life meaning, its all in you...